Sammii-HK/communication-infographic/README.md

 The brief was to build a full-stack application with a React front-end which was running an Express server to load the data which was stored as JSON.

-The application is deployed via Git on Heroku and can be found here: [XX](http://xx.herokuapp.com/)
+The application is deployed via Git on Heroku and can be found here: [Communication Timeline Infographic](https://communication-timeline.herokuapp.com/#/)

 ### App overview